Can You Clean Pool Filters with Vinegar? Complete Guide

 Cleaning Procedure

-- Remove and Pre-Rinse: Turn off your pool pump and remove the filter cartridge or DE grids.
+- Remove and Pre-Rinse: Turn off power to the pool pump at the breaker and remove the filter cartridge or DE grids.
 Rinse with high-pressure water to remove loose debris and organic matter first.

 - Prepare Vinegar Solution: Mix equal parts white vinegar and water in a container large enough to submerge your filter.
 For heavily scaled filters, you can use undiluted vinegar.